-The iPhone at 10: How the smartphone became so smart - BBC News
+How the smartphone became so smart

 50 Things That Made the Modern Economy highlights the inventions, ideas and innovations which have helped create the economic world we live in.

 It is broadcast on the BBC World Service.
-You can listen online or subscribe to the programme podcast.
+You can find more information about the programme's sources and listen online or subscribe to the programme podcast.

 Ask yourself: what actually makes an iPhone an iPhone?
 It's partly the cool design, the user interface, the attention to detail in the way the software works and the hardware feels.
 But underneath the charming surface of the iPhone are some critical elements that made it, and all the other smartphones, possible.

-Note: Correction: An earlier version of this story suggested the iPhone was the first smartphone, but other smartphones had predated its launch in 2007.